shreya888/Computer-Vision/README.md

-# Computer-Vision-in-Python
+# Computer-Vision-with-Python

-This is the code repository for Computer Vision using Python 3 and OpenCV
+This is the code repository for Computer Vision using Python 3, OpenCV, Matplotlib, numpy libraries

 ## Requirements
   * python 3